-If they are unable to locate the child a referral to the CME coordinator should be made for further checks - Link to download Children Missing Education referral form
+If they are unable to locate the child a referral to the education representative should be made for further checks -

+Link to download Children Missing Education referral form

 Referrals to other agencies such as Police, Children's Social Care, MSET, etc should also be made where appropriate.
-The CME coordinator will contact partner agencies to establish the whereabouts of the child.
+The education representative will contact partner agencies to establish the whereabouts of the child.
 Police MASH should be the police point of contact.

-The CME coordinator is responsible for informing schools when a pupil can be taken off roll, if there is no destination for the Common Transfer File (CTF) schools are informed to upload it onto the School2School system.
+The education representative is responsible for informing schools when a pupil can be taken off roll, if there is no destination for the Common Transfer File (CTF) schools are informed to upload it onto the School2School system.